Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Simulation Studies

 where superscript ${scale}$ indicates that the variable is centered and scaled to unit variance.
 After deleting any $y_{i1}$ where $r_{i1}=1$, we have approximately 40\% missing values of \vtt{NDI}, with lower values more likely to be missing in the sampled data.
 We also randomly remove 5\% of the other variables, including \vtt{Math_Score}.
 Because of the nonignorable missingness, complete case analysis could result in biased estimates of the quantile regression coefficients.

 As auxiliary information, we assume access to selected quantiles of \vtt{NDI}, which we take from its marginal distribution in the constructed population.
 Here, we let $\mathcal{A}$ include the lower/upper bounds and median.
-The supplement includes results using the lower/upper bounds and 75th quantile, which are qualitatively identical to those presented here.
+Section F of the supplement includes results using the lower/upper bounds and 75th quantile, which are qualitatively identical to those presented here, as well as for several scenarios where the median of \vtt{NDI} is inaccurately specified.
 We implement the EHQL using 15 evenly spaced quantiles across the range of observed values of \vtt{NDI}.
 For the other study variables, we use the empirical deciles in the sampled data as the quantiles in $\mathcal{A}$.
 We add a missingness indicator for \vtt{NDI} to the Gaussian copula model.
 We exclude the remaining indicators, which effectively models that data for the corresponding variables are MCAR.

 We run the Gibbs sampler in Algorithm \ref{algEQL} for 5,000 iterations.
-After a conservative burn-in of 2,500 draws, we extract interpolated CDFs for imputation using Algorithm \ref{algMA}, and take the completed data in every 125th iteration to create $m = 20$ multiple imputations.
+After a conservative burn-in of 2,500 draws, we extract interpolated CDFs for imputation using Algorithm \ref{algMA} and take the completed data in every 125th iteration to create $m = 20$ multiple imputations.
 We estimate the targeted quantile regressions and use the combining rules of \citet{rubin1987multiple} for point estimates and 95\% confidence intervals for the quantile regression coefficients.
 We also implement a default application of multiple imputation by chained equations (MICE) based on the \vtt{mice} package in \vtt{R} \citep{micebook}.
 This does not use $\mathcal{A}$, although we add $R_1$ as a predictor for MICE.
 We repeat the entire procedure of sampling 5000 individuals, making missing values, and obtaining multiple imputation inferences 500 times.